vrajat/git-patch/README.md

     # If all steps are successful, a modified patch is available.
     # Copy the patch to oss-master and commit it.
+    git checkout oss-master
+    git add .patch/<patch file name>
+    git commit

+## Squash commits in a section
+Commits in a section can be squashed to a single commit.
+This is useful when there is no advantage in maintaining separate patches for a single feature or section.
+For e.g. lets say a feature has the following patches:

+- 0001-new-Add-new-feature.patch
+- 0001-fix-Fix-a-bug-in-new-feature.patch
+- 0001-new-redesign-internal-data-structures

+Once this feature has stabilized, these patches can be squashed to a single one.

+    # Create a development branch
+    git patch create-branch

+    # Squash commits in a section.
+    # Commit message from the specified patch file is copied.
+    git patch <section> squash --patch <patch file>